Kisa

 Kisa serves dinner daily from 5 to 10:30 PM.
 Lunch is listed Wednesday through Sunday from 11 AM to 2:30 PM, so daytime planning is possible on those days.
 Dinner is the simpler default for a planned evening meal, while lunch works for diners whose schedule fits the restaurant's midday hours.

 Guests with dietary restrictions should check directly with the restaurant before committing the group.
-The verified information identifies Kisa as a Korean restaurant, but it does not confirm specific allergy accommodations, vegetarian options, gluten-free handling, or other dietary policies.
-The verified dress code is casual.
+While Kisa is a Korean restaurant, specific allergy accommodations, vegetarian options, gluten-free handling, or other dietary policies are not detailed.
+The dress code is casual.

 Use it when the table itself is part of the gift